SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 To my readers (all 3 of you, excluding my spouse, my cat, and myself): Thanks for reading.
 I'm gratified at the couple of you that have expressed interest.
-Please feel free to leave comments; it makes me happy to engage with thoughtful comments.
+Please feel free to leave comments; it makes me happy to engage with thoughtful people.

 ---